Smart Game Format

-The Smart Game Format (SGF) is a computer file format used for storing records of board games.
+The Smart Game Format (SGF) is a file format used for storing records of board games.
 Go is the game that is most commonly represented in this format and is the default.
 SGF was originally created under a different name by Anders Kierulf for his SmartGO program.
-The current version of the format is 4.

 The main purposes of SGF are to store records of played games and to provide features for storing annotated and analyzed games (e.g. board markup, variations).
 It is a text-only, tree-based format.
-The tree structure makes the addition of variations simple.
-It is also text-based instead of binary for the sake of portability.

-Games stored in SGF format can easily be emailed, posted or processed with text-based tools.
 Most Internet Go servers and Go software from 1990 support this format.

 About the format

 An SGF file is composed of pairs of properties and property values, each of which describes a feature of the game.
 A partial list of properties appears below.

 There is no strict checking of the contents of these tags, so it is possible to put any text into the result tag for example.

 Variations are nested in brackets, and also usually assigned letters.
 The first branch (variation A) is the main branch.
 This notation stems from Newick format.